 Speaking of using additional displays with the M1 Mac, this is an annoying limitation of the M1 MacBooks: they can only support one additional display.
 This is a problem if your work set up includes more than two displays.

 Older Macs are able to support more than one additional display.
-If you will be working with more than one display you may prefer to consider the Mac mini - the M1 version supports a 6K and a 4K display; and the 2018 model supports up to three 4K displays, or one 5K display and one 4K display.
+If you will be working with more than one display you may prefer to consider the Mac mini - the M1 version supports a 6K and a 4K display (thanks to the inclusion of an HDMI port as well as USB-C); and the 2018 model supports up to three 4K displays, or one 5K display and one 4K display.
 Alternatively, the 27in iMac supports one additional 5K external display or

 two 4K external displays.